George Peasgood: Personal life

 Peasgood suffered a traumatic injury to his left leg when he was two years old, which led to him undergoing several reconstructive surgeries during his childhood.
-Coming from a family of high-achieving triathletes, his brother Jack Peasgood is not only married to paratriathlete, Alison Peasgood, but has also represented the Great Britain Age Group team in both triathlon and duathlon.
+Coming from a family of high-achieving triathletes, his brother Jack Peasgood is not only married to paratriathlete Alison Peasgood, but has also represented the Great Britain Age Group team in both triathlon and duathlon.
 Additionally, Peasgood's mother has completed ten consecutive London Marathons and his father got into triathlon following a running injury.
 Both of his parents have completed Ironman triathlons.

-Following a cycling accident during training on 1 October 2022, Peasgood suffered a diffuse axonal injury and remains in hospital.
+Following a cycling accident during training on 1 October 2022, Peasgood suffered a diffuse axonal injury and remained in hospital for several months.
+He was given a 10 per cent change of emerging from his coma, but revived and left hospital in 2023 and returned to the Great Britain paratriathlon squad later in the same year, potentially at a new classification to take account of his injuries although he does not intend to attempt to qualify for the 2024 Summer Paralympics.

-Paratriathlon Competitions
+Paratriathlon competitions

 The following list of results.
 Unless indicated otherwise, the competitions are paratriathlons.